 Course summary

-• Immerse yourself in a postgraduate environment shared by numerous creative practice-based MA programmes, such as MA Filmmaking, MA Radio, MA Journalism, and MA Script Writing.
-You will also share interests and activities with students from several sister programmes, such as MA Race, Media and Social Justice, MA Post-Colonial Culture & Global Policy, and MA Cultural Industries.
+- Immerse yourself in a postgraduate environment shared by numerous creative practice-based MA programmes, such as MA Filmmaking, MA Journalism, and MA Script Writing.
+You will also share interests and activities with students from several sister programmes, such as MA Race, Media and Social Justice, MA Postcolonial Culture and Global Policy, and MA Culture Industry.

-• Access extra-curricular activities with field trips, and Sound System Outernational (SSO) events offering opportunities to meet up with students on other programmes, and become involved in Lewisham’s local music scene.
-Students interested in the fashion industry will have the chance to visit exhibitions and design studios.
+- Participate in extra-curricular activities with field trips to the Stuart Hall archive for instance and Sound System Outernational (SSO) events.
+These offer opportunities to meet up with students on other programmes, and become involved in Lewisham’s local music scene.

 Modules